 The durable and lightweight Fischer XC Sport pole comes with adjustable loop straps that go over your wrists.
 Along with it comes a touring basket, which is helpful for pushing you off the snow.
 The touring basket often covers a large area, sacrificing weight to stay on the snow’s top when off the packed trail.

 Its shaft has a size of 15 mm and is made from the material fiberglass.
 It has a mono-injected grip, which will allow it to fit easily in any hand size.
 It has a loop 20 strap, which will save the time wasted on fiddling with your gear, and you can spend that time actually skiing.

 The pole has a tip made from hardened steel.
 The shaft will be very light and robust as it is made from fiberglass, which will work just fine for both beginners and experienced skiers.

-These cross country ski poles can be used for plenty of activities in various terrain, so you can use it season after season – all thanks to the shaft and the touring basket.
+These cross-country ski poles can be used for plenty of activities in different types of terrain, so you can use it season after season – all thanks to the shaft and the touring basket.

 - Super simple and easy to use